vmware-tanzu/cartographer-site/content/docs/development/health-rules.md

 the `ReconcileSucceeded` condition is true the object is healthy, while if the `ReconcileFailed` condition is true the object is unhealthy.
 Multimatch can address both of these use cases.

-When specifying multiMath, users must define both what constitutes healthy and what indicates unhealthy.
+When specifying multiMatch, users must define both what constitutes healthy and what indicates unhealthy.
 Users may specify multiple matchers.
 The matchers for healthy must all be met for an object to be healthy.
 If any of the matchers under unhealthy are met, the object is considered unhealthy.